 Calculating the Amount of DOB Offset

 Documentation provided and reported by the applicant for eligible property repair related to Hurricane Michael will be totaled and considered for credit to the applicant.
-The cost of interim housing (rent, hotel payments, Recreational Vehicle (RV) purchase, motor home purchase, travel trailer purchase) while the damaged property was unlivable can be excluded from the DOB amount.
+In the event that the assistance provided allows for such uses, the cost of interim housing (rent, hotel payments, Recreational Vehicle (RV) purchase, motor home purchase, travel trailer purchase) while the damaged property was unlivable can be excluded from the DOB amount.
 Acceptable forms of documentation include:

 Self-Certification statement that details property repair expenses and labor.